-Bernard Butler (born 1 May 1970, Stamford Hill, North London) is an English musician and record producer.
-He has been noted as one of Britain's most original and influential guitarists and is often seen performing with a 1961 cherry red Gibson ES-355.
+Bernard Butler (born 1 May 1970, Stamford Hill, North London) is an English musician, songwriter and record producer.
+He has been noted as one of Britain's most original and influential guitarists.

-In 1989 he forged a songwriting partnership with Brett Anderson forming the group Suede co-writing and playing guitars on every recording until 1994.
-Taking 3 1/2 years to emerge the group appeared fully formed with 1992’s classic debut “The Drowners”, followed by hits “Metal Mickey”, the top 10 “Animal Nitrate” and the number 2 epic “Stay Together”.
-The Mercury Prize winning debut “Suede” became the fastest selling record chart topper in years creating a media frenzy.
-The defining “Dog Man Star”, a sprawling concept of rare ambition resulted in Butler’s untimely exit, determined to bang rather than fizzle out.
-The group continued without Butler and his contribution will remain the defining moment in the band’s history.
+In 1989 he formed the group Suede co-writing and playing guitars on every recording until 1994, 1992’s classic debut “The Drowners”, followed by hits “Metal Mickey”, the top 10 “Animal Nitrate” and the number 2 epic “Stay Together”.
+The Mercury Prize winning debut “Suede” became the fastest selling record in years.
+The defining “Dog Man Star”, a sprawling concept of rare ambition culminated in Butler’s exit.
+The group continued but Butler's contribution will remain the defining moment in the band’s history.